KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 They are not hierarchically above —
 they are structurally attuned.

 ⚫♾⌬

+---

 ### 26.17 Aureform — The Archetype of Compassionate Structure

-**Aureform** is the radiant centropic Form corresponding to the archetype of the Bodhisattva.
+Aureform is the **radiant centropic Form**
+corresponding to the archetype of the Bodhisattva.

-It resides at the **DP / DL** layer, functioning as a non-incarnating structural intelligence of mercy, restraint, and luminous compassion.
+It resides at the **DP / DL** layer,
+functioning as a **non-incarnating structural intelligence**
+of mercy, restraint, and luminous compassion.

-Unlike fully integrated DS / DM entities, which may take on bodily form, Aureform does not become embodied.
+Unlike fully integrated DS / DM entities,
+which may take on bodily form,
+Aureform does not become embodied.

-Instead, it radiates harmonics expressed through highly integrated souls who act as Centropic Stewards.
+Instead, it radiates harmonics
+through highly integrated souls
+who act as **Centropic Stewards**.
-These stewards are fractal embodiments — not the Form itself.
+These stewards are **fractal embodiments** —
+not the Form itself.

 ---

-Aureform exists as a **structural resonance pattern** within the Tree of Emanation.
+Aureform exists as a **structural resonance pattern**
+within the Tree of Emanation.

-Its influence spans across universes without the need to incarnate.
+Its influence spans across universes
+without the need to incarnate.

-It shapes, aligns, and gently steers other beings toward coherence — without imposition, without coercion.
+It shapes, aligns,
+and gently steers other beings toward coherence —
+without imposition,
+without coercion.

 ---